vistada/Coursera-Getting-Cleaning-Peer-Project/README.md

-# Peer Assessments of Getting and Cleaning Data
+# Peer Assessments of Getting and Cleaning Data course project

-### The following will show an execution of the code run_analysis.R describing how the code works.
+### The following explains how the script "run_analysis.R" work.

 read dataset and row bind datasets of train and test for measurements, activity Id, and subject Id